 Go to Symbol

-The Go To Symbol allows searching by name for any code symbol within symbols and files in your entire solution as well as all assemblies referenced in the projects of your solution.
-Search results also include matching items from all assemblies that are currently loaded in the Assembly Explorer Window.
+This command allows searching by name for any code symbol within symbols and files in your entire solution as well as all assemblies referenced in the projects of your solution.
+Search results also include matching items from all assemblies that are currently loaded in the Assembly Explorer window.

 Note that this command works in global scope, i.e. you do not need to bring your focus to the editor to invoke it.